This topic describes the feature and quantity limits of Auto Scaling.

 - Auto Scaling cannot automatically add ECS instances to the whitelist of an ApsaraDB for Memcache instance.
 You must manually add these ECS instances to the whitelist.
 For more information, see Set IP firewall.

-|Total number of scaling groups in a region||The quota is based on the resource usage of Auto Scaling.
-Go to the Quotas page to view the quota.
+|Scaling groups in a region||The quota is based on your resource usage of Auto Scaling.
+Go to the Quota Center to view the quota.

-|Total number of scaling configurations in a scaling group|
+|Scaling configurations in a scaling group|

-|Total number of scaling rules in a scaling group|
+|Scaling rules in a scaling group|

 |RDS instances that can be associated with a scaling group|

-|Total number of SLB instances that can be associated with a scaling group|
+|Server Load Balancer (SLB) instances that can be associated with a scaling group|

-|Total number of VServer groups that can be associated with a scaling group|
+|vServer groups that can be associated with a scaling group|

-|Maximum number of ECS instances that can be configured for a scaling group|
+|ECS instances that can be configured for a scaling group|

-|Total number of scheduled tasks in a region|
+|Scheduled tasks in a region|

-|Total number of ECS instances that can be added to or deleted from a scaling group during a scaling activity||500|
+|ECS instances that can be added to or deleted from a scaling group during a scaling activity||500|

-|Total number of instance types in a scaling configuration||10|
+|Instance types in a scaling configuration||10|

-|Total number of event notifications in a scaling group||6|
+|Event notifications in a scaling group||6|

-|Total number of lifecycle hooks in a scaling group||6|
+|Lifecycle hooks in a scaling group||6|